dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-also, this is the conserved quantity of the system following from invariance under translations using the Noether theorem [ref].
+also, this is the conserved quantity of the system following from invariance under translations using the Noether theorem[^4].
 Using these arguments, we can define the new conjugate momentum operator by

 $$
 \begin{equation}